callstack/react-native-testing-library/docs/ReactNavigation.md

 ## Running tests

-To run the tests, simply place a test script inside your `package.json`
+To run the tests, place a test script inside your `package.json`

 ```json
 {